Last updated

 Learn how to prevent data breaches with this free guide >

-• High-corrective measures to be developed as soon as possible
+• High (Red Zone): Risks in this quadrant demand corrective measures to be developed as soon as possible.

-• Medium - correct measures developed within a reasonable period.
+• Medium (Yellow Zone): Risks here require prompt measures to be developed within a reasonable timeframe.

-• Low - decide whether to accept the risk or mitigate
+• Low (Green Zone): Management can decide whether to accept the risk or mitigate.

 The final step is to develop a risk assessment report to support management in deciding on budgets, policies, and procedures.
 The report should describe the risk, vulnerabilities, and value of each threat, along with the impact and likelihood of occurrence and control recommendations.

 Whether you are a small business or a multinational enterprise, information risk management is at the heart of cybersecurity.
-These processes help establish rules and guidelines that answer what threats and vulnerabilities can cause financial and reputational damage to your business and how they are mitigated.
+These processes help establish rules and guidelines that identify threats and vulnerabilities that can cause financial and reputational damage to your business, as well as how they are mitigated.

 To learn how UpGuard can help you streamline your cybersecurity risk assessment workflows, watch this video.